US STOCKS-Wall St ends higher as investors eye stimulus

 * Top Senate Democrat says relief talks progressing

-* AIG, Ralph Lauren slide after results disappoint (Adds detail, comment from economist)
+* AIG, Ralph Lauren slide after results disappoint (Adds detail on Disney results)

 By Noel Randewich and Gertrude Chavez-Dreyfuss